huji520/Personal_Style_Synthesis/README.md

 and if you want to see them, just call the functions with: pause=True in the parameters.

 plot_picture(): In progress.
-Should plot the reference picture and the actual drawing, in the same resolution.
+Should plot the reference picture and the actual drawing, in the same resolution. plot_crop_image(): plot the picture with only the active pixels area

 ###################
 ### Participant ###